elmtree-askmo/cloudcannon-app/content/learn/psychology/what-characterizes-the-orientation-of-individual-survival-stage-in-gilligans-stages-of-moral-reasoning.md

 url: /learn/psychology/questions/what-characterizes-the-orientation-of-individual-survival-stage-in-gilligans-stages-of-moral-reasoning
 score: -1.0
 related_article1:
-    id: 164206
+    id: 164213
-    title: Describe the transition from 'Goodness to Truth' in Gilligan's theory of moral development.
+    title: >-
+        What is the significance of early adolescence in the context of moral development according to Gilligan?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-transition-from-goodness-to-truth-in-gilligans-theory-of-moral-development
+    url: /learn/psychology/questions/what-is-the-significance-of-early-adolescence-in-the-context-of-moral-development-according-to-gilligan
 related_article2:
-    id: 164207
+    id: 164208
-    title: How does Gilligan's 'Morality of Nonviolence' stage address responsibilities to self and others?
+    title: >-
+        What role does compassion play in Gilligan's emphasis on caring and moral reasoning?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-gilligans-morality-of-nonviolence-stage-address-responsibilities-to-self-and-others
+    url: /learn/psychology/questions/what-role-does-compassion-play-in-gilligans-emphasis-on-caring-and-moral-reasoning
 related_article3:
+    id: 164211
+    title: >-
+        What do studies with no or small gender differences suggest about Gilligan's theory?
+    subject: Psychology
+    url: /learn/psychology/questions/what-do-studies-with-no-or-small-gender-differences-suggest-about-gilligans-theory
+related_article4:
     id: 164205
+    title: >-
-    title: What is the significance of 'Goodness as Self-Sacrifice' in Gilligan's stages of moral reasoning?
+        What is the significance of 'Goodness as Self-Sacrifice' in Gilligan's stages of moral reasoning?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-significance-of-goodness-as-selfsacrifice-in-gilligans-stages-of-moral-reasoning
-related_article4:
-    id: 164208
-    title: What role does compassion play in Gilligan's emphasis on caring and moral reasoning?
-    subject: Psychology
-    url: /learn/psychology/questions/what-role-does-compassion-play-in-gilligans-emphasis-on-caring-and-moral-reasoning
 related_article5:
-    id: 164202
+    id: 164201
-    title: How does Gilligan's theory describe the influence of caring and responsibility on moral development?
+    title: >-
+        What are the main critiques of Gilligan's theory regarding gender differences in moral judgments?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-gilligans-theory-describe-the-influence-of-caring-and-responsibility-on-moral-development
+    url: /learn/psychology/questions/what-are-the-main-critiques-of-gilligans-theory-regarding-gender-differences-in-moral-judgments
 ---

 &nbsp;